 There are two ways projects may apply for and be awarded SLIHC:

-- Any project may apply for SLIHC through Unified Funding as described above and more fully described in the Unified Funding Materials, or
+- Any project may apply for SLIHC through the Multifamily Finance 9% RFP process as described on the Multifamily Development Resources webpage, or

 - Projects applying for Tax-Exempt Bond Financing and Subsidy from HCR in addition to SLIHC are not required to file a separate application for SLIHC.
 The HFA Financing Application permits a project to apply for SLIHC as part of the overall financing application.
 More information on this process is included on the Tax-Exempt Bond and Subsidy Financing Information for HFA Affordable Rental Housing webpage